ChipoManda/GeneGenie/README.md

 - **Input Validation:** Uses `seqkit` for FASTQ validation; invalid samples are excluded and reported.
 - **Quality Control & Trimming:** Supports `trimgalore` and `fastp` for adapter and quality trimming.
 - **Alignment:** Offers `bowtie2` and `STAR` aligners, with automatic index generation.
-- **BAM Processing:** SAM to BAM conversion, sorting, and duplicate marking using `samtools` and `Picard`.
+- **BAM Processing:** SAM to BAM conversion, sorting using `samtools`
 - **Quantification:** Supports both `featureCounts` and `HTSeq` for gene-level quantification.
 - **Comprehensive Reporting:** Aggregates QC and summary metrics via `MultiQC`.
-- **Containerized Execution:** Each process runs in a dedicated Singularity container for reproducibility.
+- **Containerized Execution:** The pipeline runs in a dedicated Singularity container for reproducibility.
-- **Parameter Profiles:** Predefined profiles for common tool combinations.
+- **Parameter Profiles:** Predefined profiles for possible tool combinations.

 ---